Infopisteprojekti/infopiste/documentation/deployment.md

 The configuration for the OpenShift staging server deployment can be found in [manifests](../manifests/).
 It includes the following:

-- `Deployment`s for the frontend, backend, and database
+- `Deployment`s for the frontend, backend, database, and Redis
-- `Service`s to create permanent IP addresses for the frontend, backend, and database.
+- `Service`s to create permanent IP addresses for the frontend, backend, database, and Redis
 - `Route`s to expose the frontend and backend to the Internet
 - `Imagestream`s for the frontend and backend deployments to poll DockerHub for new images
+- `PersistentVolumeClaim` for the database

-The `frontend-imagestream.yaml` and `backend-imagestream.yaml` files located in `[manifests](../manifests/) ensure that the OpenShift deployment uses the updated images.
+The `frontend-imagestream.yaml` and `backend-imagestream.yaml` files located in [manifests](../manifests/) ensure that the OpenShift deployment uses the updated images.
 They poll DockerHub every 15 minutes.

 The frontend can be accessed at https://infopiste-frontend-ohtuprojekti-staging.ext.ocp-test-0.k8s.it.helsinki.fi/.